-The Booneville Salt Flats in Northwestern Utah features large salt flats that are 12 miles long and hold 147 tons of salt.
-While exploring and photographing these flats are the most popular activities in this park, there are other interesting attractions to check out including Danger Cave State Park Heritage Area and Lamus Peak.
+The Booneville Salt Flats in Northwestern Utah feature large salt flats 12 miles long and hold 147 tons of salt.
+While exploring and photographing these flats are the most popular activities in this park, there are other interesting attractions to check out, including Danger Cave State Park Heritage Area and Lamus Peak.

 22. Dead Horse Point State Park, Utah

 If you’re looking for somewhere with plenty of scenic views, look no further than Dead Horse Point State Park in Utah.
-This 5,362-acre desert park features a number of scenic overlooks including the Colorado River Overlook, Rim Overlook, Meander Overlook and the iconic Thelma and Louise Point.
+This 5,362-acre desert park features several scenic overlooks, including the Colorado River Overlook, Rim Overlook, Meander Overlook, and the iconic Thelma and Louise Point.
 It’s easily one of the best places to visit in the Southwest USA and should be on everyone’s travel radar.

 23. Great Salt Lake, Utah

-If you’re seeking a place to take a refreshing dip as you explore the beautiful state of Utah, head to Antelope Island State Park where you’ll find the best access point to Great Salt Lake and its sandy beaches.
+If you’re seeking a place to take a refreshing dip as you explore the beautiful state of Utah, head to Antelope Island State Park, where you’ll find the best access point to the Great Salt Lake and its sandy beaches.

 This is where you’ll also find showers and other facilities.
-The lake area is home to many other attractions to check out including Lagoon Amusement Park, Spiral Jetty, Bear River Migratory Bird Refuge and Cherry Hill.
+The lake area is home to many other attractions, including Lagoon Amusement Park, Spiral Jetty, Bear River Migratory Bird Refuge, and Cherry Hill.

 Did I mention this body of water, also known as America’s Dead Sea, is the biggest saltwater lake in the Western Hemisphere?
-It’s a big lake in a big area with a lot of things to see and do.
+It’s a big lake in a big area with many things to see and do.

 24. Grand Staircase Escalante National Monument, Utah

-Some of the best hiking trails in the state are in this park area and these trails highlight the spectacular scenery of this rugged and diverse landscape that includes desert and forest areas.
+Some of the best hiking trails in the state are in this park area, and these trails highlight the spectacular scenery of this rugged and diverse landscape, including desert and forest areas.

 25. Red Rock Canyon National Conservation Area, Nevada

-Situated in the Mojave Desert in Nevada, Red Rock Canyon National Conservation Area is a popular destination for visitors wanting to see stunning landscapes and participate in a wide range of outdoor activities.
+Situated in the Mojave Desert in Nevada, Red Rock Canyon National Conservation Area is a popular destination for visitors wanting to see stunning landscapes and participate in various outdoor activities.

 26. Page, Arizona

 Now Page serves as a tourist destination in Arizona and is most well known for its access to Lake Powell, Antelope Canyon in Navajo Nation, and the iconic Horseshoe Bend.
 We recommend staying a few days in the area to see all the fun things to do in Page and eating at Birdhouse – one of the best Page restaurants!

 27. Sedona, Arizona

 Sedona is a beautiful Arizona desert town almost smack dab in the middle of the state, just 120 miles north of Phoenix.
 It’s not the cheapest destination in the USA, but it’s one of the most popular places to visit in Arizona and has people traveling from around the country to stand in awe of its beauty.
 It’s truly a dream destination!

-There is something for everyone in Sedona as there are fantastic hiking opportunities, mountain biking experiences, off-road jeep tours, a great shopping scene, and wonderful restaurants.
+There is something for everyone in Sedona: fantastic hiking opportunities, mountain biking experiences, off-road jeep tours, a great shopping scene, and wonderful restaurants.
 We spent three wonderful days in Sedona and left wishing for another week – it’s that gorgeous and easily one of the best places to visit in the American Southwest and one of the most charming small towns in the USA.

 28. Zion National Park, Utah

 Zion is Utah’s oldest National Park and one of the most popular vacation spots in the USA.
 Dating back to 1919 it is easily one of the coolest places to visit in the US.
 It’s most known for its central feature, a large canyon cut by the Virgin River over millions of years.
-Now visitors enjoy the Zion hikes from the valley bottom and stare up in amazement at the sheer red sandstone canyon walls.
-In fact, they are believed to be the tallest in the world.
+Now, visitors enjoy the Zion hikes from the valley bottom and stare in amazement at the sheer red sandstone canyon walls.
+They are believed to be the tallest in the world.

 I’m certain that the park can impress just about anyone with its scale and scenery.
 Zion has naturally increased in popularity over the years as more visitors sing its praises.
 The vast majority will visit the central canyon around the Virgin River.
 However, that is not all that comprises the 146,600 acres of Zion National Park.

-Zion has some incredible hiking trails including the famous Angels Landing hike, which is often described as the scariest hike in the US.
-The Narrows is also an iconic hike that visitors travel from around the world to experience.
+Zion has some incredible trails, including the famous Angels Landing hike, which is often described as the scariest hike in the US.
+The Narrows is also an iconic hike that visitors travel worldwide to experience.

 29. Bryce Canyon National Park, Utah

-Bryce Canyon National Park is one of the worlds greatest natural wonders and hiking here ins one of the best things to do in the American Southwest.
-Within its 35,000 acre grounds, you can discover a spectacular series of multicolored amphitheaters, arches, and sandstone walls.
+Bryce Canyon National Park is one of the world’s greatest natural wonders, and hiking here is one of the best things to do in the American Southwest.
+Within its 35,000-acre grounds, you can discover a spectacular series of multicolored amphitheaters, arches, and sandstone walls.

-You’ll find yourself face-to-face with the most heavily concentrated number of hoodoos anywhere.
-There are treks for any skill level, and you can even take advantage of the free shuttle service provided within the park.
+You’ll find yourself face-to-face with the most heavily concentrated number of hoodoos.
+There are treks for any skill level, and you can even take advantage of the free shuttle service in the park.

-The vibrant striations range from bright oranges to deep reds and soft pinks, resulting from oxidised minerals, including limestone, iron, and manganese.
-Bryce Canyon is easily one of the most mystical and magical national parks in North America, with some amazing hikes among the hoodoos.
+The vibrant striations range from bright oranges to deep reds and soft pinks, resulting from oxidized minerals, including limestone, iron, and manganese.
+Bryce Canyon is easily one of North America’s most mystical and magical national parks, with some amazing hikes among the hoodoos.

 30. Arches National Park, Utah

-Exploring this otherworldly landscape is a captivating experience to say the least and there are so many things to do in Arches National Park.
+Exploring this otherworldly landscape is a captivating experience, and there are so many things to do in Arches National Park.
 The Arches Scenic Drive is 19 miles long and travels through the entirety of the spectacular Arches National Park from Highway 191 to the Devil Garden Trailhead.

 31. Moab, Utah

-Moab is a charming town in Utah and the gateway to both Arches National Park and Canyonlands.
-It’s situated in the red rock country on the Colorado River and makes a great base to all adventure activities in the Southwest.
+Moab is a charming small town in Utah and the gateway to Arches National Park and Canyonlands.
+This Southwest US town is situated in the red rock country on the Colorado River and makes a great base for all adventure activities in the Southwest.

-Rock climbing, hiking, rafting, mountain biking, and sky diving are all on offer here.
-If you’re not into adventure sports don’t worry.
+Rock climbing, hiking, rafting, mountain biking, and sky diving are available here.
+If you’re not into adventure sports, don’t worry.
 Moab has plenty of charming boutique shops to enjoy as well as some amazing restaurants.

 32. Havasupai Falls, Arizona

 The northern parts of Arizona feature some of the most breathtakingly beautiful scenery the state has to offer.
 The whole area is one of the best places to visit in the Southwest USA.
-Havasupai Falls are located close to the Grand Canyon as the crow flies, though it’s a bit of a trek to get to.
+Havasupai Falls are close to the Grand Canyon as the crow flies, though it’s a bit of a trek.

 The Havasupai, or Havasu Falls, are located in Havasu Canyon.
-The land belongs to the Havasupai Native American tribe and to get a permit to hike here is incredibly difficult, however if you get one consider yourself extremely lucky and in for an adventure.
+The land belongs to the Havasupai Native American tribe, and getting a permit to hike here is incredibly difficult.
+However, consider yourself extremely lucky and in for an adventure if you get one.

-Havasu Falls are one out of the five main waterfalls and the star of the area.
+Havasu Falls are one of the five main waterfalls and the area’s star.
 It is a bright blue color that will take your breath away.
 It’s an oasis of sorts in this beautiful and barren landscape.
-If you want to embark on most beautiful hike in Arizona, this needs to be on your bucket list.
+If you want to embark on the most beautiful hike in Arizona, this must be on your bucket list.